How an ESOP Works

 Employees do not pay out-of-pocket for shares.
 Instead, the sponsor helps arrange financing on the trust’s behalf.
 This can take the form of seller notes, third-party debt (commercial loans, private credit, etc.), or a combination of the two.
 The sponsor repays the financing using pre-tax cash flow.
 Stock is released to the trust, from the suspense account, as the debt is paid down.

-ESOPs are non-discriminatory plans.
+An ESOP is a non-discriminatory employee benefit plan.
 As a result, all full-time employees are generally eligible to participate.
 Certain distinct classes of workers may be excluded though, such as union members.
 These details are formalized by the sponsor prior to plan formation.

 Share allocations typically take place once a year.

 Even when equity is issued to an employee trust (rather than sold to it), that stock is usually parceled-out to participants over multiple years.
-An ESOP is meant to be a rolling benefit program, rather than a one-off distribution of stock.
+An employee stock ownership plan is meant to be a rolling employee benefit program, rather than a one-off distribution of stock.

 Each year, eligible employees receive share allocations proportional to their annual salaries.
 For example, an employee earning $100,000 a year would receive twice as many ESOP shares as an employee earning $50,000.
 Plan participants may also receive cash distributions alongside their annual stock allocations.

 As mentioned earlier, all stock is held by the trust, even post-allocation.
-Share distributions are not made directly to employees.
+Share distributions are not made directly to ESOP participants.

 ESOP shares follow a vesting schedule.